Birthday Cake Flavored Roasted Pumpkin Seeds Recipe

 - Spread the seeds out on the parchment-lined baking sheet in a single layer.
 Put the baking sheet into the oven and roast the seeds until they’re crunchy, 18-22 minutes.
 Cool the seeds on the baking sheet.
 Serve at room temperature.
 Store in an airtight container for up to 4 days.

-I’m still on the lookout for more delicious pumpkin seed recipes.
-Please help me out and scroll down to the bottom of this post and tell me about your favorite ways to season the seeds.
+I’m still on the lookout for more delicious recipes.
+Please help me out and scroll down to the bottom of this post and tell me about your favorite pumpkin seeds recipe or favorite flavors.